zettadb/kunlun/INSTALL.kunlun.md

 Note that the server where you run below script must be appended into the pg_hba.conf of the computing nodes to add first.
 See section VII. to do this.

-Install computing nodes as above step #3 of preparation phase, then do below to add them into Kunlun DDC 'clust1'.
+Install computing nodes as above step #3 of preparation phase, then do below to add them into the Kunlun cluster 'clust1'.
 You can add the new computing nodes in the old config file to keep all configs in one file, and do somethig like:

 `python add_comp_nodes.py --config ./my-comps.json --meta_config ./my-meta.json --cluster_name clust1 --targets=3,4`